 A potential downside to the waterfall methodology is that the analysis and design steps are traditionally completed in a single pass at the beginning of the project.
 This does not allow much flexibility should business needs change after the project starts.
 In addition, the development and implementation steps are expected to be defined prior to any coding.

 An iterative methodology begins with the premise that it’s impossible to know all requirements for a successful application before development starts.
-Conversely, iterative development holds that software is best developed within the context of knowledge gained during earlier development of the project.
-Development therefore consists of several small, limited-scope, feature-based iterations that deliver a product ever closer to the customer’s vision.
+Conversely, iterative development holds that software is best developed within the context of knowledge gained during the earlier development of the project.
+Development, therefore, consists of several small, limited-scope, feature-based iterations that deliver a product ever closer to the customer’s vision.

 The following are examples of iterative SDLCs: